 Access to Technology

 Access to technology has become an increasingly important factor in creating equal educational opportunities.
 The AEC facilitates an Accessible Technology Program in the Knight Library.
-The Accessible Technology Coordinator provides orientation and training to students on current accessible technology, information on web accessibility, and is a resource to other technology providers on campus.
+The Accessible Technology Manager provides orientation and training to students on current accessible technology, information on web accessibility, and is a resource to other technology providers on campus.

 A Welcoming Classroom Climate